 Need to phone home when you arrive?
 Purchase an Emtel starter pack outside the arrival terminal at the Post Office or at ABC Car Rental.
 The post office is open from 9 am to 4 pm during the week, Saturday until noon and closed on Sundays.
 The car rental company is open from 7 am to 8 pm every day.

 The cost is 100 rupees.
 You’ll need to provide a copy of your passport for the registration.
 Activation takes a minimum of one hour so if you are sharing a shuttle transfer it will not be convenient.
 The good news are ...
 Emtel has agents and showrooms all over the island.

 'Meet and greet'.
 I highly recommend you book your airport transfer before you arrive for many reasons.
-You have a choice between a taxi, rent a car, pre booked private transfer, hotel shuttle or local bus.
+You have a choice between a taxi, car rental, hotel shuttle or shared transfer.

 Paid transfers organized by hotels and resorts are often by minibus with passengers taken to their accommodation along the way.